ab2x3z/UniversalGyroAim/Readme.md

 Universal Gyro Aim is a simple utility for Windows that captures gyro data from a physical gamepad and maps it to the right analog stick of a virtual Xbox 360 controller.
 This allows you to add motion-based aiming to games that support standard XInput controllers.

 The application uses the SDL3 library to read input from a wide range of physical controllers and the ViGEmBus driver to create the virtual Xbox 360 controller that games will recognize.
+To prevent double input issues, it also uses HidHide to conceal the physical controller from games.

 ## Disclaimer